zicodeng/coding-standards/README.md

 	* use all uppercase to name all constants such as `MY_CONSTANT`

 ## PHP
-* Single and Double Quotes
+* Single or Double Quotes
 	* If you are evaluating something in the string, use double quotes
 		* For example: `echo "<a href='$link' title='$linktitle'>$linkname</a>";`
 	* If you are not evaluating anything in the string, use single quotes